** And let the peace of God rule in your hearts, to the which also ye are called in one body, and be ye thankful. ** Colossians 3:13

 Thankfulness.

-The power of a thankful heart is life-changing.
+The power of a thankful heart can calm the storms.

-We can have it today.
+We can all step into peace today.
 Right now.
-Peace in the midst of whatever storm we are in.
+Peace in the midst of whatever storm we are currently drowning in.
 We can call out to Jesus to calm the storm and we can thank Him for allowing us to be in the storm WITH Him.
-We can remember that Jesus always RULES over every problem we have.
+We can remember that Jesus always RULES over every problem we have and we can talk to Him about all of it and know that He is listening.

-He DOES have the answer, even if the answer is to TRUST Him.
+The Lord DOES have the answer, even if the answer is to TRUST Him and wait patiently for the storm to calm again.
 He knows what He is doing, in our world and in our hearts.

 ** And let the peace of God rule in your hearts, to the which also ye are called in one body, and be ye thankful. ** Colossians 3:13